 Fiscal Year 2015

-The City and CRA asked the Urban Land Institute (ULI) to convene a Technical Assistance Panel (TAP) to provide advice on the redevelopment of the University – Sample area.
-The ULI Panel concluded that “the City is well-positioned to use the new City Hall to create the heart that residents want and will achieve their vision for Coral Springs – a small town with big city opportunities.
+Fiscal Year 2013 The City and CRA asked the Urban Land Institute (ULI) to convene a Technical Assistance Panel (TAP) to provide advice on the redevelopment of the University – Sample area.
 Among the TAP recommendations is to move ahead with a municipal complex on the CRA-owned parcel on the southeast corner of the University/Sample intersection to further establish this area as the heart of Downtown Coral Springs and to instill confidence for private sector investment.